luke-symes/cat-food-test-client/README.md

 - Intercept network calls and mock responses with [Mock Service Worker](https://mswjs.io/) to allow functionality without depending on the server.

+- Handle loading state in the UI with a skeleton or placeholder

 - Share the API schema from a single location so that a contract may be enforced between the client and server.
 Currently the client defines its own Zod schema and is unaware of any changes made on the backend.

 - Errors are logged to the console but would be better suited to an observability platform like Sentry